AdventHealth Murray

-AdventHealth Murray is a non-profit hospital in Chatsworth, Georgia.
-It was formerly owned by Murray County Hospital Authority and know owned by AdventHealth.
+Adventist Health System Georgia, Inc. (doing business as AdventHealth Murray) is a non-profit hospital in Chatsworth, Georgia, United States owned by AdventHealth.
+It was formerly owned by Murray County Hospital Authority Board.
+The hospital is a designated remote treatment stroke center.

 History

 In 1949, Murray Medical Center was founded.

 On September 29, 2014, Adventist Health System and Murray County Hospital Authority Board signed a lease agreement for Murray Medical Center.
 Adventist Health System paid the $5.1 million debt the Murray County Hospital Authority Board owed to Hamilton Health Care System.
 On January 2, 2019, Murray Medical Center was rebranded to AdventHealth Murray.

-On December 15, 2020, AdventHealth bought AdventHealth Murray from the Murray County Hospital Authority Board.
+On December 15, 2020, AdventHealth purchased AdventHealth Murray from the Murray County Hospital Authority Board.

-In late March 2024, the Chatsworth City Council approved the annexation of 41 acres west of U.S. Route 76, for a larger hospital to replace AdventHealth Murray.
+In late March 2024, the Chatsworth City Council approved the annexation of 41 acre west of U.S. Route 76, for a new hospital to replace AdventHealth Murray.

-Services
+On May 12, 2026, it was announced that the new hospital would be 185000 sqfoot and have a medical office building.
+The newer smaller 42-bed hospital will have stonework from Northwest Georgia, and the medical facility will be able to expand at the site in the future.

+On September 2, there was a groundbreaking for the new campus, and in attendance was Brian Kemp and Marty Kemp.

+Partnership

-In April 2019, AdventHealth Murray partnered with Erlanger Health System to offer stroke neurologists through telemedicine, this will reduce the time to treat patients.
+In April 2019, AdventHealth Murray partnered with Erlanger Health System to offer stroke neurologists through telemedicine, it will help reduce the time to treat the hospital's patients.

+Awards and recognitions

+AdventHealth Murray received from the Centers for Medicare & Medicaid Services a five-star rating from 2021 to 2023.

+And received it again in 2025 to 2026.

+On December 4, 2025, medical facility was recognized by Forbes in its new Top Hospitals list with a five star ranking.